semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/why-no-findings.md

 If the scan did run successfully, the scan data may have been sent to a different Semgrep organization than expected.

-* Check other organizations you belong to in Semgrep Cloud Platform to see if the results appear there.
+* Check other organizations you belong to in Semgrep AppSec Platform to see if the results appear there.
-* If you are running `semgrep ci` locally, use `semgrep logout` and `semgrep login`, and ensure you log in to the desired Semgrep Cloud Platform organization.
+* If you are running `semgrep ci` locally, use `semgrep logout` and `semgrep login`, and ensure you log in to the desired Semgrep AppSec Platform organization.

 ### If the scan was a diff-aware (PR/MR) scan, was the lockfile modified?